theophilegervet/learner-performance-prediction/README.md

 | spanish          | 182      | 409     | 221      | 578,726        | 1.00               | No         | 1,924         |
 | statics          |          |         |          |                |                    |            |               |

-To use a dataset, download the data from one of the links above and place the main file under `data/<dataset codename>/data.csv` if it is an ASSISTments dataset and under `data/<dataset codename>/data.txt` otherwise.
-To preprocess a dataset:
+To use a dataset, download the data from one of the links above and:
+- place the main file under `data/<dataset codename>/data.csv` for an ASSISTments dataset
+- place the main file under `data/<dataset codename>/data.txt` for a KDDCup dataset
+- place the two data files under `data/<dataset codename>/{filename}` for the Spanish dataset
+- TODO for the Statics dataset

 ```
 python prepare_data.py --dataset <dataset codename> --remove_nan_skills